-What visitors to Thailand need to know after King's Bhumibol's death
+What visitors to Thailand need to know after King Bhumibol's death

 This means business operations will not be greatly affected.

-All airports, public transportation, banks, hospitals and other public services are operating as usual.
+All hotels, airports, public transportation, banks, hospitals and other public services are operating as usual.

 "Shopping malls, restaurants and tourist attractions are expected to remain open as normal," Richard Barrow, a well-known blogger who has been keeping locals and tourists up to date on the situation via Twitter, told CNN.